robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 as young as seven, who can barely type, can code in Python and usually enjoy it more and for better reasons.

+### Computational Thinking: When Scratch Works

+Computational thinking does not come to everyone naturally.
+This is something I had to realize talking with others and observing students.
+Breaking a problem down into parts and creating logical flows and algorithms has to be learned even if, like me, you can't remember when and where it was that you learned it.

+I have sat and watched students solve problems on [studio.code.org](http://studio.code.org) through trial and error and have witnessed them learning computational thinking before my eyes.
+This particular approach to visual programming does not require any typing skills.
+It is fun, engaging, and low-danger.
+My conclusion based on this experience is that kids as young at four can learn how to think like a programmer without typing a word.
+For this young group Scratch
+and the like are ideal, a way to play with computers that doesn't promote console-syndrome, that intellectual paralysis that comes to kids that play nothing but XBox-ish games.

+Code Studio is fundamentally different than Scratch and Snap! in this regard because it is focused on the very young, those that cannot type.
+Scratch and Snap! require a fair amount of typing skill.

+The key is structure, at least in the beginning.

+The very structured problem-solving games at studio.code.org are also something anyone can do completely unsupervised making this a great extra to the code written together in the classroom.
+The same can be accomplished with books like DK's great *Help Your Kids with Computer Coding* and it's use of Scratch in a structured way to accomplish a goal &mdash; especially as it leads directly into Python making visual comparisons between the two.

 ### Never Been a Fan

 I have to confess I have never really liked Scratch for much the same